From Public Safety to Richer Remote Education: Five 5G Use Cases

 - Access to the advantages stemming from the cloudification of networks.

-Five promising uses cases for 5G
+Five exciting 5G uses cases

 The First Responder Network Authority of the United States (FirstNet) provides a dedicated network to facilitate accurate information for first responders.
 This on-demand network can scale up or down as needed in a process called network slicing.
 It gives FirstNet the ability to communicate effectively in remote locations, sending drones aloft to serve as cell towers in the sky.
 The same technology can be used to track firefighters using sensors implanted in their clothing.